 You must make sure the Registrars are available before you confirm any other arrangements.

-- Proof of your Identity or Nationality (Valid Passport, Travel Document or EEA Identity Card)
+- Proof of your Identity or Nationality (Valid Passport or Travel Document)

 British Citizens only, if you do not have a valid passport, you may bring:

 - A UK birth certificate if you were born before 01/01/1983 plus evidence of your current name

 - If you were born on or after 01/01/1983 your full birth certificate plus evidence of your mother’s British nationality

 - Proof of Your address, Utility Bill (no older than 3 months) or Bank Statement (no older than 1 month) or Driving Licence or latest Council Tax Bill

 For Couples under the Immigration Referral Scheme you will also each need a clear, recent Passport sized Photograph

 EEA or Other Nationals with settled, pre-settled or pending applications to the European Union Settlement Scheme will need to provide evidence and your 'share code' for Registrars to check the GOV.UK website.

 The Notice of Marriage or Civil Partnership is a legal statement which you sign.
 If you plan to be married in the Church of England, you should see your local vicar.